orra-dev/orra/docs/model-configuration.md

-# Model Configuration for the Orra Plan Engine
+# Model Configuration for the orra Plan Engine

-The Orra Plan Engine supports various reasoning and embedding models to power its orchestration capabilities.
+The orra Plan Engine supports various reasoning and embedding models to power its orchestration capabilities.
 This document explains the supported models, configuration options, and hosting environments.

 ## Supported Models